henrychris/henrycsharptemplate/README.md

     ```bash
     dotnet run
     ```
 3. The API will be available at the URLs specified in `src/Properties/launchSettings.json`.
+To access the Scalar UI, navigate to `http://localhost:5051/scalar/v1`.

 ## Running Tests